AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 ## Composite Types

-Composite types are types composed of other types (ie, anything apart from the primitive types - numeric types, bool and string).
-Even composite types that are normally value types, can act like reference types if they contain a reference type.
+Composite types are types composed of other types (ie, anything apart from the primitive types - numerics, bool and string).
+Even composite types that are normally value types, can act like reference types if they _contain_ a reference type.

 ```go
     type sp struct { p *int }